Halkieriid: Relationship to molluscs, annelids and brachiopods

 The network of internal cavities within sclerites of the halkieriid Sinosachites have been likened to the aesthete canals in polyplacophora, strengthening the case for a molluscan affinity.
+As the animals grew, the shell plates grew by adding material to the outer edges.

 Relationship to chancelloriids

 Porter (2008) revived an early 1980s idea that the sclerites of Halkieria are extremely similar to those of chancelloriids.
 These were sessile, bag-like, radially symmetric organisms with an opening at the top.